-Health concerns arising from the outbreak of a health epidemic or pandemic, including COVID-19, may have an adverse effect on our business.
-Our business could be materially and adversely affected by the outbreak of a widespread health epidemic or pandemic, particularly if located in regions from which we derive a significant amount of revenue or profit, or where we have production sites.
+Health concerns arising from health epidemics, pandemics, diseases outbreaks or other public health crises, such as the COVID-19 pandemic, have in the past had, and may in the future have, an adverse effect on our business, particularly if located in regions from which we derive a significant amount of revenue or profit, or where we have production sites.
 For example, our sales teams may be restricted from traveling, our projects may be delayed, our manufacturing sites and other workplaces may experience disruptions or work stoppages, and our customers may be less inclined or unable to purchase our products due to similar disruptions in their operations or restrictions under which they may be operating.

-The impact of another significant outbreak of COVID-19, variant strains of COVID-19 or any future health epidemic or pandemic, including any measures intended to combat such outbreak or negative economic conditions or recession resulting from such outbreak, are uncertain and cannot be predicted.
-Any of the foregoing could impact us and the demand for certain of our products, which could have material and adverse impacts on our current and future business, results of operations, cash flows, and financial condition.
+In addition, measures intended to combat such public health crises and negative economic conditions resulting from such outbreak are uncertain and cannot be predicted.
+Any of the foregoing could impact us and the demand for certain of our products, which could have material and adverse impacts on our business, results of operations, cash flows, and financial condition in the future.